March 28 – April 4, 2020

 -Entire hull, owner’s cabin, large bed aft, desk midship, head forward, $7100, 2ppl max

 Included are all boat fees, taxes and food provisioning.
 Fun, circumnavigator captains, there to guide our Adventure.
-You can helm, trim and help sail the boat or just chillax.
+You can helm, trim, navigate or just chillax.
 Travel to and from the boat and purchases ashore are extra.

 Terms & Waiver, Click Here.

 We are almost full, to reserve a cabin or for any questions, email …